-Projects
+Projects Scie-Computing 2019-20

 Leszek Marcinkowski

-May 14, 2019
+May 23, 2020

-Scientific Computing Course 2018-19

 In case of errors, typos please inform me.

-1 Introduction I present two problems modeling the same situation - stationary i.e. modeling the situation after the temperature stabilizes and evolutionary - time dependent.
-The easiest is 1D stationery with finite difference discretization.
+1 Introduction I present two problems modeling the same situation - stationary i.e. modeling the situation after the temperature stabilize and evolutionary - time dependent.
+The easiest is 1D stationary with finite difference discretization.
 And this one is really recommended unless somebody is more ambitious or interested in doing more.
-Naturally, if one picks more complicated version I will be more lenient in the evaluating process - but anyway, any, not finished project will be not given a high grade (or many points) so any version you choose try to make it work.
-2 Optimal control problem A room $(0, a_1) \times (0, a_2)$ with the height H > 0 is heated by setting heating on a part of the wall.
+Naturally, if one picks more complicated version I will be more lenient in the evaluating process - but anyway any not finished project will be not be graded high good (by many points) so any version you choose try to make it working.
+2 Optimal control problem A room $(0, a_1) \times (0, a_2)$ with the height H > 0 is heated by setting a temperature on a part of the wall.
 We want to know how to control the temperature in a part of the room by changing the temperature of the heater.
 The temperature is controlled by a given PDE.
 We have to set the boundary values such that the temperature in the room is as close as possible to a given function.
 We have two cases - stationary and time-dependent.
-The simplest is a 1D version where we assume that we heat one wall and control the temperature along with the room (so the temperature equals u(x) where x is the distance from the wall).
-We can use different discretizations for given models: I propose to use standard finite difference method (FDM), the domain is an interval in 1D or a rectangle in 2D.
+The simplest is 1D version where we assume that we heat one wall and control the temperature along the room (so the temperature equals u(x) where x is the distance from the wall).
+We can use different discretizations for given models: I propose to use standard finite difference method (FDM) (the domain is an interval, rectangle (or a cuboid in 3D - but I stick to 1 or 2D)).
 So we can use equidistant mesh in each direction.
-2.1 Stationary case Let $\Omega = \prod{k=1}^{d} (0, a_k)^d d = 1, 2$, we heat $\Gamma_1 = \{0\}$ in 1D or $$\Gamma_1 = \{(0,s) : 0 \le s \le a_2\},\$$ we assume that u satisfies:
+2.1 Stationary case Let $\Omega = \prod{k=1}^{d} (0, a_k)^d \ d = 1, 2$, we heat $\Gamma_1 = \{0\}$ in 1D or $$\Gamma_1 = \{ (0, s) : 0 \le s \le a_2 \},\$$ we assume that u satisfies: